ioccc-src/mkiocccentry/jparse/json_util_README.md

 The use of multiple `-n eq=val` tests multiple values.

 Only values that can be represented by a machine can be matched.
+The following
-The following command:
+command:

 ```sh
 jval -n eq=1e10000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000 jparse/test_jparse/test_JSON/good/googolplex.json
 ```

-will print an error message to standard error and exit with a value of 6.
+will print an error message to standard error and exit with a value of 6 because a googolplex is too big for C types.

 #### jval example 13